afarcome/LMrectangular/mainCode/README.md

-Files in this folder provide the main functions for fitting rectangular latent Markov models under the assumption of diagonal cluster-specific covariance matrices.
+Files in this folder provide the main functions for fitting rectangular latent Markov models under the assumption of diagonal cluster-specific covariance matrices and completely balanced panel (no drop-out).

 source("codeKvariable.r")